The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 blocklength

-R-CMD-check CRAN status Downloads CRAN/METACRAN codecov
+R-CMD-check CRAN status Downloads CRAN/METACRAN Codecov test coverage

 blocklength is an R package used to automatically select the block-length parameter for a block-bootstrap.
 It is meant for use with dependent data such as stationary time series.